ToyFarms/youtube-tui/README.md

 Built because youtube took too long to load.

-# Used in this project
+# Used in This Project

 - [Textual](https://github.com/Textualize/textual): a TUI library
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp): for access to YouTube api